GameDotPlay/EmulatorViewer/README.md

 - 3: Sets Build Mode.
 Allows the creation, modification, and deletion of conveyors, chutes, and other devices.
 (Still WIP, not implemented).

 #### Mouse:
-- Middle mouse hold & drag: Rotates camera aroud focal point.
+- Middle mouse hold & drag: Rotates camera around focal point.
 - Left mouse button: Selects an object as the current selection.
 - Right mouse button: Opens a details popup window for objects that implement it.
 - Mouse wheel scroll: If in Observe Mode, zoom camera closer/further from focal point.